 The server the customer connecting to has recently changed its configuration to "strict SNI."

-If the customer is using a local atom, add the below setting to the atom.vmoptions file.
+If the customer is using a local atom/molecule/cloud, add the below setting to the atom.vmoptions file.

-If the customer is using Boomi cloud and not willing to switch to local atom, another "workaround" would be to setup up a new load-balancer specifically for Boomi that does not enforce SNI.
+If the customer is using Boomi cloud and not willing to switch to local atom, another "workaround" would be to setup up a new load-balancer specifically to handle incoming URL requests from Boomi cloud that points to a server (on the endpoint) where SNI is not enabled.